samworrall/Till-Tech-Test/README.md

 I decided fairly early that I would create 3 classes, the till, the printer, and the shop.
 The till is responsible for processing an order, and can ask for a receipt from the printer class, which is responsible for printing receipts.
 The shop class is responsible for knowing its own details such as shop name, address, number, tax, menu etc.

 Currently I think my printer class is responsible for too much.
 It makes calculations, manipulates the total, incorporates tax etc. These should not be the responsibility of the printer, so I would like to move them either to the till class, or create a new processor class to handle this functionality.
+I also need to add the date and time of the transaction to the printed receipt.

 I began by incorporating the hipstercoffee.json file into the shop class, allowing me access to each menu item and its respective price.